X

 Denver’s Office of Economic Development

-Provides a wide range of services to help Denver residents not only get a job, but build a career.
-They host virtual and in-person job fairs to connect jobseekers with regional employers, training sessions, resume building and mock job interview workshops, etc. all FREE of cost.
+Provides a wide range of services to help Denver residents not only get a job, but build a career; hosts virtual and in-person job fairs to connect jobseekers with regional employers, training sessions, resume building and mock job interview workshops, etc. all FREE of cost.

 Denver’s Works